 Data privacy, security, and data quality are top priorities for the Minnesota Immunization Information Connection (MIIC).
 Organizations must complete and submit a MIIC Data Use Agreement (DUA) before being set up in MIIC, and every three years while participating, as a commitment to upholding these priorities.
 Please complete Data Use Agreement for Participating in the Minnesota Immunization Information Connection.
 Before completing the DUA, you can view a pdf of the content at Content for the Data Use Agreement for Participating in the Minnesota Immunization Information Connection (PDF)

 - Guidance on Completing the MIIC Data Use Agreement (PDF)

 Provides information and guidance for completing the MIIC Data Use Agreement.

 - MIIC Data Use Agreement FAQ (PDF)

-Responds to frequently asked questions about the MIIC Data Use Agreement, including how to do an electronic signature.
+Responds to frequently asked questions about the MIIC Data Use Agreement.

 - Facilities Participating in Minnesota Immunization Information Connection (MIIC) Spreadsheet (Excel)

 If you are signing the Agreement on behalf of multiple facilities you will be prompted to upload this facilities spreadsheet to enroll or renew enrollment in MIIC.

 After submitting the electronic Data Use Agreement you will receive a confirmation email.
 If you are newly enrolling, the MIIC Help Desk will contact you to confirm your enrollment and provide login information.